Introduction

-The Utmankhel’s tract lying between the Rud and Ambhar rivers, and thence, eastward, the tract lying between the Swat river and the Peshawar district as far as the Ranizai and Sam Ranizai.
-It is inhabited by the Utman Khel tribe, who appear to be Pathans of the Kodai branch of the Karlani Pashtuns.
-They migrated from the north-west of the Suleman Range and have, in the course of time, found themselves in possession of their present country, which they occupied in the sixteenth century, at the same time as the Yusafzai conquered Swat and the Tarkilani took possession of Bajaur District, Khyber Pakhtunkhwa.
+The Utmankhel’s tract lying between the Rud and Ambar rivers, and thence, eastward, the tract lying between the Swat river and the Peshawar district as far as the Ranizai and Sam Ranizai.
+It is inhabited by the Utmankhel tribe, who appear to be Pathans of the Kodai branch of the Karlani Pashtuns.
+They migrated from the north-west of the Suleman Range and have, in the course of time, found themselves in possession of their present country, which they occupied in the sixteenth century, at the same time as the Yousafzai conquered Swat and the Tarkalani (Tarkani) took possession of Bajaur District, Khyber Pakhtunkhwa.

 There are about 10 or more major clans of Utmankhel tribe.
 Here is an alphabetical order list of major clans.